Pursuit of the Unseen

 But the Trout family isn’t a typical little family…

-T. Hudson Roberts is an upcoming American author who zooms in on a new perspective of fantasy genre using humour.
+T. Hudson Roberts is an upcoming American author who zooms in on a new perspective of the fantasy genre using humour.
 Filmon Trout is the main protagonist who wants to keep his family safe.
 One reason this novel is comedic is the irony and naivety presented through Filmon’s character, and his cluelessness at all the signs Roberts presented to the readers.
-A hilarious read and without realising it, one can become so invested in the family’s adventures that one would end up rooting for them, even though one probably shouldn’t.
+A hilarious read and without realising it, one can become so invested in the family’s adventures that one would end up rooting for them, even though one shouldn’t.
 Unconventional or not, this family goes through real-life issues everyone can relate to; If you want a light-hearted fantasy read that will leave you laughing, read this book.

 Briggs enlisted in the army, was wounded in action, lived homeless in London, built a business and finally faced his abuser in courts forty years after the incident.

 Brutally honest, Brigg’s unbiased account will bring tears to the eyes of readers.
-It is a tale about the incredible bravery of a soldier and the scars he bore for years as a child abused by people that should have protected him.
+It is a tale about the incredible bravery of a soldier and the scars he bore for years as a child abused by people who should have protected him.

 A twisty, interesting, and utterly riveting tale, I Felt Him Die will captivate readers with a penchant for mystery.
 Written by prolific author David J Bailey, the story opened with an elderly woman walking into the police station to announce that someone had killed her husband.